SayBender/SEFEE/README.md

 The data used for LSTM experiment is provided both in Sample_data.mat and separately as data_lstm.csv

-data_lstm is exactly the tensor sample data but unrolled along its 3rd dimension to matrix using tensor_toolbox's tenmat function and then stored as csv so it can be read using pandas read_csv.
-This way, the rows would represent time, and column would represent node and error information.
-For example row 1 column 15 would represent, time 1, node 5 at error 2 (remember we have 10 nodes).
+data_lstm (dimension: 2000 X 5000) is exactly the tensor sample data (10 nodes X 500 errors X 2000 time-steps) but unrolled along its 3rd dimension to matrix using tensor_toolbox's tenmat function and then stored as csv so it can be read using pandas read_csv.
+By unrolling the tensor into matrix like this, the rows would represent time-steps which is suitable for time-series prediction.
+Column would represent the 1st and 2nd dimensions of the original tensors.
+For example, row 1 column 15 would represent, time 1, node 5 at error 2.

 ```
-#This code is entirely based on the link provided above with minimal change. for more details please refer to that link.
+#   This code is entirely based on the link provided above with minimal change.
+#   for more details please refer to that link.

 #for top portion
 import numpy as np